brousalis/bendystraw/README.md

 bendystraw uses [dotenv](https://github.com/motdotla/dotenv) for app specific configuration. if you want to override variables per environment, create a `.env.environment`, then run any Gulp command with `--env environment` (the word environment can anything).

-These variables will be dumped into an Angular module called `env` (name can be configured). load that into your app, then you have access to the `ENV` and `NODE_ENV` constants.
+If `angular.enabled` is true, these variables will be dumped into an Angular module called `env` (name can be configured).

 ```javascript
 angular.module('testApp', [